kgdowney/GROUP-PROJECT/README.md

 # **Project 1 Outline**
 ## **VeggieLife**
-> University of Arizona Coding Bootcamp / Summer 2018
+> University of Arizona Coding Bootcamp

 ### **PROJECT SUMMARY**
 > Our app is based on three principles: